devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-4.md

 The naïve string matcher checks every possible starting position in the text for a potential match against the pattern, making it straightforward but potentially inefficient for large texts or patterns due to its high number of comparisons.
 In this example, it successfully identified multiple matches for the pattern "0001" within the text "000010001010001".

-## 2) Write Naïve sting matching algorithm.
-Find its time complexity and perform sting matching for given pattern P = “ACD” Text T = “CACDACAACDAC”
+## <mark> 2) Write Naïve sting matching algorithm.
+Find its time complexity and perform sting matching for given pattern P = “ACD” Text T = “CACDACAACDAC” </mark>

 #### Naïve String Matching Algorithm